 Applied Math Skills

-This is commonly the longest of the universal screeners, but it is timed.
-Students work each problem as quickly as they can accurately do so.
+Applied math skills assessments take more time than other universal screeners.
+However, they are timed.
+Students work on each problem as quickly as they can accurately do so.

 While the research is less solid on the usefulness of this data, it does provide a starting point.
-However, teachers need to be aware that the assessment isn't focused on solving word problems.
-It is founded in the ability to perform the basic skills of math through a variety of topics.
+Teachers need to know that the assessment doesn’t focus on solving word problems but instead is founded on the ability to perform basic math skills across various topics.
+Students struggle with word problems and multi-step math problem-solving without these foundational skills.

 Other math screening measures

-Just like early literacy had its own set of assessments, early numeracy does as well.
+Just like early literacy had its own assessments, early numeracy does as well.

-Young students are commonly assessed on several or all of these skills:
+We commonly assess young students on several or all of these skills:

 - count to 100